 functions).
 They do that for historical reasons.
 However, fixing that

-has a type signature of length :: [a] -> Int
+instance, length has a type signature of length :: [a] -> Int.
+If we

 try to get the average of a list of numbers by doing